 We are at a critical point in the #COVID19 response – we need everyone to get involved in this massive effort to keep the world safe.@WHO, @unfoundation & partners have just now launched the COVID-19 Solidarity Response Fund 👉https://t.co/Mxpmx3ZKR0https://t.co/h65LFU9IkM

 — Tedros Adhanom Ghebreyesus (@DrTedros) March 14, 2020

 Europe now the epicenter

 As of Friday, there were more than 132,000 confirmed cases of the novel coronavirus globally, including nearly 5,000 deaths.

 About 81,000 of the cases and 3,180 deaths were in China, where the virus was first detected in late December.
 The other 51,700 cases and 1,775 deaths were spread among 123 nations and territories, with Italy, Iran and South Korea by far the hardest hit.

 U.N.
-Secretary-General António Guterres sought to assure the world it is “absolutely natural” for people to feel confusion and anxiety in the face of a global coronavirus pandemic, but that the spread of the COVID-19 virus eventually will peak and the global economy will someday recover.
+Secretary-General António Guterres sought to assure people it is “absolutely natural” to feel confusion and anxiety in the face of a global coronavirus pandemic, but that the spread of COVID-19 eventually will peak and the global economy will recover.

 “We are facing a health threat unlike any other in our lifetimes.
 Meanwhile, the virus is spreading.
 The danger is growing and our health systems, economies and day-to-day lives are being severely tested,” Guterres said in a video message.